Nasri (musician): 2008–2011: The Messengers

-Success with Magic!
+2012–present: Magic! and Solo Career

 While playing music with friend Mark Pellizzer (who played guitar for Justin Nozuka) in 2012, Nasri conceived of Magic!.
 Mark Pellizzer then recruited Alex Tanas on drums and Ben Spivak on bass.
-In 2013, Magic! released their highly successful debut single, "Rude", which peaked at number six on the Canadian Hot 100, topped the charts in the United States and the United Kingdom, and peaked within the top ten of the charts in Australia, New Zealand, Denmark, the Netherlands and Sweden.
+In 2013, Magic! released their debut single, "Rude", which peaked at number six on the Canadian Hot 100, topped the charts in the United States and the United Kingdom, and peaked within the top ten of the charts in Australia, New Zealand, Denmark, the Netherlands and Sweden.
 The band is signed to Sony Music Entertainment and partnered with Latium Entertainment in addition to RCA Records in the USA.

-Their debut album, Don't Kill the Magic, was released in 2014 and charted at number 5 in Canada and at number 6 in the U.S. Their follow-up, Primary Colours, was released in 2016 and third album Expectations in 2018.
+Their debut album, Don't Kill the Magic, was released in 2014 and charted at number 5 in Canada and at number 6 in the U.S. Their follow-up, Primary Colours, was released in 2016 and their third album Expectations in 2018.

+Magic! debuted as an independent act in 2022 with their single "Ain't Got Nothing Figured Out".
+In 2024, they released their first independent album, Inner Love Energy.
+According to Nasri, he is "happily independent", saying, "I don’t need a recording budget.
+I don’t need an A&R telling me what to do.
+I just want to make great music and connect with people directly."

+In January 2021, Nasri self-released his debut solo EP, Here for You.
+On 9 May 2025, he released a duet with Jamaican singer Shenseea called "I'll Be Fire".

 Personal life

-Since 2009, he has been linked romantically with the German singer Sandy Mölling.
-The two had met while working on the No Angels album Welcome to the Dance.
-He has a son called Noah with Mölling.
-Mölling and Atweh were married in 2020 during the COVID-19 pandemic.
-The family resides in Woodland Hills, Los Angeles.
+Nasri has been in a relationship with German singer Sandy Mölling since 2009, whom he met while working on the No Angels album Welcome to the Dance (2009).
+They had a son, Noah, in 2015 and got married in 2020; Nasri also has a stepson who is six years older than Noah.
+The family first lived in Woodland Hills, Los Angeles; since 2025, they have been commuting between the United States and Bonn.